Janet Mansfield

 Janet Mansfield OAM (19 August 1934 – 4 February 2013) was an Australian potter known for her salt glazed works.
 She was also a publisher and author.

 Early life and education

 Mansfield was born in 1934 in Sydney, Australia.
 She trained at the National Art School, Sydney in 1964–65, and studied salt glazing in Japan.

-Work
+Career

 Mansfield moved with her family to Gulgong in 1977, establishing an anagama wood-fired kiln and producing salt-glazed ware using local clay.

 Mansfield held more than 35 solo exhibitions in Australia and internationally, including in Japan and New Zealand, and numerous group exhibitions in many countries.
 She established and ran the Ceramic Art Gallery in Paddington, Sydney.